-Food insecurity predicts mental health problems in adolescentsDecember 17th, 2012 in Psychology & Psychiatry /
+Food insecurity predicts mental health problems in adolescentsDecember 17, 2012 in Medicine & Health / Psychology & Psychiatry

 A study published in the December 2012 issue of the Journal of the American Academy of Child and Adolescent Psychiatry found that adolescents who experienced food insecurity in the past year have a higher prevalence of mental disorders than adolescents whose families have reliable access to food.